-Given Alberta’s world-class know-how in energy and the emerging field of artificial intelligence, the EFL, with the support of the Royal Bank of Canada, and our other partners, has launched an initiative to explore the following question:
+Given Alberta’s world-class know-how in energy and the emerging field of artificial intelligence, the Energy Futures Lab, with the support of the RBC Foundation, JWN Energy, SAIT, and Spartan Controls is hosting a workshop to explore the following question:

 To begin to answer this question we are hosting a workshop in Calgary on September 25, 2018 for those interested in learning and exploring how to harness the potential of AI to address some of the big challenges related to energy, climate, and environment in Alberta.